umasuo/code_analyzer/README.md

 To update the submodule when there is an upate, run command: `git submodule foreach git pull`.
 Then you need to commit change in parent project to fully synchronize with the submodule.

+When you clone a repository that uses a submodule, you need to run `git submodule update --init --recursive` to pull the submodules from github.

 **In case you want to remove the submodule**, there are 3 steps before you commit and push the changes:
 ```sh
 // Remove the submodule entry from .git/config